 - The car you drive

-The table below displays a head-to-head auto insurance rate comparison between New York and the rest of the US.
-For every coverage type, New York’s rates are much higher than the national average.
+The table below displays a head-to-head rate comparison between New York and the rest of the US.
+For every coverage type, rates in this state are much higher than the national average.

 |Coverage||New York Average||US Average|

 The graph below shows the trend of New York’s average car insurance rates from 2012 to 2019.
 Full coverage prices rose from $1152 in 2012 to $1445 in 2019.
 This was an increase of $293, or 25%.
 Note that average auto insurance rates here are also much higher than the national average.

 Average Liability Coverage Rates

 The following graph shows New York’s average liability coverage rates from 2012 to 2019.
 Like the graph above, liability rates are much higher than the national average.
 Also, the rates have been increasing since 2012.
 They went from about $790 in 2012 to around $920 in 2019.
 The sharp difference between rates in this state and the US average is possibly due to the number of crashes and their resulting injuries and damages.
 In 2019, there were 876 fatal crashes, according to the Insurance Institute for Highway Safety.